 It’s a very relaxed place, where there’s never a rush to get anywhere.
 Take the time to walk to where you want to go and breathe in the town’s atmosphere.

 For those staying further out from the centre of town, along the main road, it’s still possible to walk into town.
 However, if it’s too hot or you don’t fancy walking, one of the options below may be more suitable.

-The safest and most reliable option when looking for a taxi are the red, government licensed cars.
+The safest and most reliable option when looking for a taxi is the red, government-licensed cars.
 They’re pretty easy to spot and will give you a honk if they’re free and looking for a passenger.

 To make sure you don’t overpay, here are some guide prices to go by.
 A 20-minute taxi to Cahuita National Park should cost between $20-25 each way.
 On average, a 10-minute taxi ride should cost around $7-10.

 It can also just be a fun experience in itself.
-To give you an idea of price, a 10-minute tuk tuk ride should cost around $4-6.
+To give you an idea of the price, a 10-minute tuk-tuk ride should cost around $4-6.